Unity-Technologies/ml-agents/docs/Training-Curriculum-Learning.md

 * `thresholds` (float array) - Points in value of `measure` where lesson should be increased.
 * `min_lesson_length` (int) - The minimum number of episodes that should be completed before the lesson can change.
+If `measure` is set to `reward`, the average cumulative reward of the last `min_lesson_length` episodes will be used to determine if the lesson should change.

+  __Important__: the average reward that is compared to the threshold is different than the mean reward that is logged to the console.
 * `signal_smoothing` (true/false) - Whether to weight the current progress
   measure by previous values.
   * If `true`, weighting will be 0.75 (new) 0.25 (old).